Small Business Video Marketing

 While it may require a slight shift in approach, there are clear benefits to prioritising video in your content marketing strategy.
 Here are five examples of video content that are worth considering:

-1. Product demo
+1. Create product demo videos

 Anyone that’s tried to read and follow an instruction manual for a new product will know how frustrating this can be.
 Visually following another person’s actions, on the other hand, often feels far more natural.